Sunday, June 18, 2023

 As a reward for passing the test, the player piano remained in Olivia’s care.
 Without asking her parents’ permission, she rolled it through the sliding glass door on the patio into the living room.
 Then, she planted a single golden seed for a Tree of Life to grow in Humansville.
 She drenched it with the watering can.

-Although the player piano now performed more hopeful melodies, Olivia learned to play it herself as time went by.
-All the while, she watched blossoms bloom and bear good fruit on the Tree of Life as it grew in her backyard and wondered what test it might bring Humansville next.
+Although the player piano now performed more hopeful melodies with hours of quiet every now and then, Olivia learned to play it herself as time went by.
+All the while, she watched a small tree shoot become the Tree of Life.
+After it became full size, blossoms bloomed, and it bore good fruit in her backyard.
+She wondered what test it might bring Humansville next.
 She realized that Humansville improving itself was never that simple.

 No comments: